29Oct2025

 CORPORATE NEWS

-The Board of Directors of the Mary K Yap Foundation would like to extend our tribute to our beloved Orphanage Ambassador, Danny Naasei Mainoo, who passed away at the age of 76 on June 24, 2025, in Accra, Ghana.
+The Board of Directors of the Mary K. Yap Foundation would like to extend a tribute to our cherished and respected advocate for orphaned children, Danny Naasei Mainoo, Orphanage Ambassador, who passed away at the age of 76 on June 15, 2025, in Ghana.

 OOur partnership with Danny Nanasei Mainoo began with a friendship rooted in shared values and a long-standing commitment to service.
 Our Board Member, Joseph Jospeh, and Executive Director, Peter K. Yap, had the honor of knowing Danny since 1999—over 25 years of mutual respect and friendship.
 Danny was not just a colleague but a visionary leader who transformed Clearcel Ghana from a modest contractor specializing in cell site construction into a national leader in shorthaul bridge solutions across riverbanks.
 His innovation and drive connected isolated communities, overseeing the development of more than 20 bridges that drastically reduced travel time and opened access to essential services and opportunities.